jlrhe/MtG-Rules/README.md

 App for displaying and searching Magic the Gathering rules found in https://media.wizards.com/2021/downloads/MagicCompRules%2020210419.txt

-Parser to convert the rules into a .json can be found in /src/parser

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).